 So here's a little more on the switch hardware, what I know and what I don't.

-It started with this photo by a photographer I don't remember unfortunately, in August 1949.
+It started with this photo by Jim Karl, in August 1949.

 One of the things that jumped out at me, pretty much from the beginning, is the track and switch hardware, and the trackwork itself.
 Part of this probably has to do with how much track, and how few trains you see nowadays railfanning.
 But it's also in the forefront of photos like this, just as model trackwork often is in layout photos.